La’o Hamutuk

 • Investors will require transparency on the liability issues associated with any potential CO2 leaks from the Bayu-Undan CCS project.
 Australia and Timor-Leste will need to reach an agreement on liability provisions given the project is in Timor-Leste waters.

-Peter Sainsbury published Carbon capture and storage – what’s the real goal? to explain "deception" by the fossil fuel companies.
+Peter Sainsbury then published Carbon capture and storage – what’s the real goal? to explain "deception" by the fossil fuel companies.

 Kaptura no rai hela karbonu (CCS) iha Bayu-Undan